MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 1. Insecure URL access: A URL that is accessible via HTTPS is also accessible via HTTP (i.e unencrypted).
 2. Insecure Form: a form or other POST request is using HTTP instead of HTTPS.
-3. Suspicious user activity: the same user is accessing the application for multiple locations at the same time.
+3. Suspicious user activity: the same user is accessing the application from multiple locations at the same time.

 The Application security detection pack requires no special setup, other than capturing telemetry from your application as usual.

 ## Azure Monitor

 [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) is a powerful tool that can be used to correlate metrics and logs across all of your Azure resources, as well as those on premise.
 By visualising and combining metrics from different sources you can better identify abnormal behaviour in your environments.
-Azure Monitor alerts can then be used to notify stakeholders of criticial incidents and can be configured to trigger remediation actions via automation or ensure availability by autoscaling.
+Azure Monitor alerts can then be used to notify stakeholders of critical incidents and can be configured to trigger remediation actions via automation or ensure availability by autoscaling.

 ![Azure Monitor Dashboard](/assets/img/azure-monitor-dashboard.png)